packetbroker/api/README.md

    - Encrypted localization and the DEK encrypted with one or multiple KEKs
    - Forwarder and gateway uplink tokens
    - Region of the gateway as defined in LoRaWAN Regional Parameters
-- Packet Broker Router routes the encrypted message with the Forwarder ID to the Home Network according to the Routing Policy and Routing Filter
+- Packet Broker Router routes the encrypted message with the Forwarder (Tenant) to the Home Network (Tenant) according to the Routing Policy and Routing Filter
 - Home Network can buy the message (i.e. decrypt a DEK) based the teasers, based on price(s) on Key Exchange(s) and payload hash (to check if the message has been received already via other means)
 - If the Key Exchange provides the KEK, the Home Network can decrypt the DEK itself.
 Otherwise, the Home Network requests the Key Exchange to decrypt the DEK
   - Alternatively, the Home Network may optionally have the `PHYPayload` decrypted and pass the `FNwkSIntKey` or `NwkSKey` to validate the MIC before recording the transaction, if the Key Exchange supports this